Shenyean/nextTestSY/nextjs-blog/README.md

 Static generation using grey matter next js routing must sit in pages foldern pages-->post1 will be sitting at local:3000/page1 while pages--> index.js will be local:3000/

+exporting and importing functions to keep code clean . this is a habit that i should adapt. looking at my current project, i always keep throw my code into one page

+## 4th Nov 2023

+getStaticProp is a special next.js function that will tell next.js to pre-render the page as static page at build time - there fore you do not see the function being called anywhere else in the code.